wasim-nihal/HelmTidy/README.md

 # helm-dangling-tpls
-A cli tool to detect any unused/dangling named tpl in helm chart
+Work-in-progress: A cli tool to detect any unused/dangling named tpl in helm chart